Josh Naylor Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in the league.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in MLB.

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.68).
+- The Yankees have a 3.63 team ERA that ranks 10th across all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs allowed (31 total, one per game).
+- The Yankees rank 11th in baseball in home runs surrendered (31 total, one per game).

-- Cole makes the start for the Yankees, his seventh of the season.
-He is 5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched.
+- Schmidt gets the start for the Yankees, his seventh of the season.
+He is 0-3 with a 6.84 ERA and 32 strikeouts through 25 2/3 innings pitched.

-- In his most recent outing on Friday against the Texas Rangers, the right-hander went 6 2/3 innings, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Saturday, the righty went five innings against the Texas Rangers, giving up five earned runs while surrendering 10 hits.

+- In six games this season, the 27-year-old has an ERA of 6.84, with 11.5 strikeouts per nine innings.
+Opponents are batting .321 against him.

 © 2023 Data Skrive.
 All rights reserved.